1st/backbone-nodejs-book/README.md

 About author
 ----------

 My name is Anton Danilchenko.
-I'm experienced web developer with more than 10 years experience.
+I'm passionate web developer with more than 10 years experience.

 Last 4 years I worked as Python web developer.
 Before this I worked as PHP developer about 8 years.